Michael Short (linguist): Career

 In 1979 he founded the Poetics and Linguistics Association where he and acted as the treasurer from 1979 to 1982, and later served on the committee.
 The association started a journal, Parlance, at his instigation, and it was produced at Department of Linguistics and English Language, Lancaster University between 1988 and 1991.

 In 1985, Short co-founded the journal Language and Literature.

 In 2006 he organised the Style in Fiction Symposium in Lancaster.

 Awards

 In 2000 Short was awarded with the National Teaching Fellowship.

 In 2005 Short and Geoffrey Leech's book Style in Fiction was awarded the PALA 25th anniversary Book Prize as the most influential book in the field of stylistics.

 Publications

 Short has publications in several major journals such as Applied Linguistics, The Journal of Literary Semantics, Language and Literature, Language and Style, Narrative, Poetics, Style, and Text.

 Short's most famous publication is entitled Style in Fiction, co-authored with Geoffrey Leech.
 The book was first published in 1981 and has sold more than 30,000 copies worldwide.

+In 1995, Short began compiling the research and notes made by Paul Werth, a text linguist who had been developing his text world theory before his death in that same year.
+Werth's monograph, Text Worlds: Representing Conceptual Space, was edited and completed by Short between 1995 and 1998, before being published in 1999.